philihp/philihp.github.io/_posts/2021-01-17-computer-modern-woff2.md

 <style>
   body {
     font-family: "Computer Modern", serif;
+    font-display: fallback;
   }
   pre,
   code {
     font-family: "Computer Typewriter", monospace;
+    font-display: fallback;
   }
 </style>
 ```

 [You can use this](https://caniuse.com/woff2) as long as you don't care for anyone using Internet Explorer, and [I'm okay with that](https://www.theverge.com/2019/2/8/18216767/microsoft-internet-explorer-warning-compatibility-solution).

+The value you use for [`font-display`](https://css-tricks.com/almanac/properties/f/font-display/) is probably personal taste.
+How do you feel about late swaps of the font?
+I think `fallback` is a good compromise.
+[IE also fails at this](https://caniuse.com/?search=font-display).